WordPress/test-handbook/team-reps/test-chat-moderator-guide.md

 ## Example Full Opening Sequence

-> [14:02] Moderator: @here Hey everyone!
+> [14:02] Moderator: /here Hey everyone!
 Please join us in #core-test for this week's Test Team chat.
 >
 > [14:02] Moderator: Hello and welcome to this bi-weekly test team chat meeting!
 >